How To Manage Intrusive Thoughts

-Have you ever experienced thoughts that seem to appear out of nowhere and cause anxiety, even though they seem to have no real meaning?
-Thoughts like this are generally called "intrusive thoughts."
-Although there's usually no specific reason behind their appearance, they can become annoying and may affect your life.
+Have you ever experienced unwanted thoughts that appear out of nowhere and cause discomfort or unpleasantness?
+These are generally called "intrusive thoughts."
+While there's often no specific reason behind their appearance, they can become annoying and may affect your life.

 What Are Intrusive Thoughts?

-Intrusive thoughts aren't always the result of an underlying condition, nor are they likely to indicate that you have a problem requiring medical attention.
-However, for some people, intrusive thoughts may be a symptom of a mental health condition.
+Intrusive thoughts often are not the result of an underlying condition.
+However, for some people, intrusive thoughts may be a symptom of a mental health condition, as detailed below.

-Obsessive-compulsive disorder (OCD) occurs when intrusive thoughts become uncontrollable.
-These intrusive thoughts or obsessions may cause a person to repeat behaviors (compulsions) because they hope these behaviors will help them end the thoughts for good.
+For individuals with obsessive-compulsive disorder (OCD), intrusive thoughts may feel more overwhelming and cause more severe disruptions.
+These intrusive thoughts or obsessions may cause a person to repeat behaviors (compulsions) because they hope these behaviors will help them end the views or lead to a better outcome.

-Individuals who experience obsessive-compulsive thoughts may worry constantly about whether doors are locked or stoves are turned off.
-For example, these thoughts may cause them to repeatedly lock and unlock doors to make sure the locks are working.
-While these types of thoughts may not be dangerous, they can affect one's quality of life.
+For example, individuals who experience obsessive-compulsive thoughts may constantly worry about whether doors are locked or stoves are turned off.
+These thoughts may cause them to repeatedly lock and unlock doors to ensure the locks are working.
+While these thoughts may not be dangerous, they can affect one's quality of life.

 Post-Traumatic Stress Disorder

 People living with post-traumatic stress disorder (PTSD) often experience intrusive thoughts that may be connected to a traumatic event.
-These thoughts may trigger symptoms of their PTSD, such as increased heart rate and sweating.
-In some cases, the thoughts can be so severe that they lead to flashbacks and intense psychological distress.
+These thoughts may trigger symptoms of PTSD, such as increased heart rate and sweating.
+Sometimes, the ideas can be so severe that they lead to flashbacks and intense psychological distress.

-People who have developed an eating disorder may experience intrusive thoughts that are harmful to their mental health.
-These thoughts may result in frequent worry about the impact that food has on their physical body, which can lead to stress about eating.
-In some cases, these intrusive thoughts can lead to problematic behaviors, such as binging and purging.
+People who have developed an eating disorder may experience intrusive thoughts that harm their mental health.
+These thoughts may result in frequent worry about food's impact on their physical body, which can lead to stress about eating.
+Sometimes, these intrusive thoughts can lead to problematic behaviors, such as binging and purging.

-Experiencing intrusive thoughts can be frustrating, especially if you aren't sure what's causing them.
+Experiencing intrusive thoughts can be frustrating, especially if you aren't sure what's causing them and they're getting into your daily life.
 Luckily, there are ways you can learn to manage these thoughts.

 - Take Action: Identifying triggers is the first step in overcoming intrusive thoughts.
 When you've identified these triggers, it's time to address them.
-You may need to remove yourself from a stressful situation or plan your time, so you do not feel pressured to meet strict deadlines.
-Anything you can do to reduce stressors will help alleviate the occurrence of intrusive thoughts.
+You may need to remove yourself from a stressful situation or plan your time so you do not feel pressured to meet strict deadlines.
+Anything you can do to reduce stressors will help alleviate intrusive thoughts.

 - Practice Gratitude Through Daily Affirmations: One key component to overcoming intrusive thoughts is developing an attitude of gratitude.
 This is important because intrusive thoughts have a way of encouraging individuals to develop a negative self-perception.
 If you highlight the positive aspects of your life every day, it will help you keep things in perspective.